 The certification process described in this manual applies to individual AMH+ practices and CMAs.
 However, the Department recognizes that many AMH+ practices and CMAs will choose to operate within a larger affiliated organization.
 The Department refers to such organizations as "Clinically Integrated Networks or Other Partners."
-Clinically Integrated Networks (CINs) or Other Partners are entities with which provider practices choose to partner to share responsibility for specific functions and capabilities required to operate as an AMH+ practice or a CMA.12 The Department will allow AMH+ practices and CMAs to work with CINs and Other Partners to meet certification requirements.
+Clinically Integrated Networks (CINs) or Other Partners are entities with which provider practices choose to partner to share responsibility for specific functions and capabilities required to operate as an AMH+ practice or a CMA.
+The Department allows AMH+ practices and CMAs to work with CINs and Other Partners to meet certification requirements.
 However, they are not required to do so to become certified.

 The Department and NCQA's evaluation of each provider organization's application for AMH+ or CMA certification includes gaining an understanding of the role of any CIN or Other Partner in supporting or facilitating Tailored Care Management.
 The certification application form includes the opportunity for CINs or Other Partners to answer certain questions on behalf of multiple AMH+ practices or CMAs.
-In particular, where the AMH+ or CMA proposes to rely on CIN or Other Partner-employed care managers to carry out Tailored Care Management, the Department and NCQA will look to ensure that care management is sufficiently integrated with the organization's practice team, as Tailored Care Management requires.
-Thus, certification will include an evaluation of whether the AMH+ or CMA has managerial control of care management staff, defined as the opportunity, at minimum, to a) approve hiring/placement of a care manager and b) require a replacement for any care manager whose performance the AMH+ or CMA deems unsatisfactory.
+In particular, where the AMH+ or CMA proposes to rely on CIN or Other